fetchrobotics/docs/source/mechanical_spec.rst

 Environmental
 +++++++++++++

-The Fetch & Freight Research Edition Robots are indoor laboratory robots.
-Operating outside this type of environment could cause damage to the Fetch & Freight robots, and injury or death to operators.
+The Fetch and Freight Research Edition Robots are indoor laboratory robots.
+Operating outside this type of environment could cause damage to the Fetch and Freight robots, and injury or death to operators.

 Drive Surface